our PAST, PRESENT & future

-Jewish Family & Child acquired a license in 1974 to operate a Children's Mental Health Centre, now known as the Jerome D. Diamond Adolescent Centre (named in honour of a former Executive Director of the agency).
-In 1980, Jewish Family & Child was accredited as a Children's Aid Society by the Government of Ontario, and became responsible for safeguarding the most vulnerable among us - our children.
+Jewish Family and Child Service acquired a license in 1974 to operate a Children's Mental Health Centre, now known as the Jerome D. Diamond Adolescent Centre (named in honour of a former Executive Director of the agency).
+In 1980, Jewish Family and Child Service was accredited as a Children's Aid Society by the Government of Ontario, and became responsible for safeguarding the most vulnerable among us - our children.
 JF&CS is mandated to care for children under 18 within the Jewish community who are in need of care, protection and long-term planning.
 As the Agency continues to grow, so do its range and reach of programs and services.

-Today, Jewish Family & Child has a staff of more than 120 and a budget of over $24 million.
+Today, Jewish Family and Child Service has a staff of more than 120 and a budget of over $24 million.
 We are continually adapting to changing community needs.
 Poverty, violence and abuse touch our community, and we respond with a wide range of services and programs designed to intervene and assist.
 Through our four dynamic locations in the Greater Toronto Area, we now provide as many as 30 community programs and services.